CLS-Genetics/CLS-Genetics.github.io/docs/intro.md

 The genetic data is managed by CLS at UCL (<https://cls.ucl.ac.uk/>).

-To access genetic data combined with survey data, please see <https://cls.ucl.ac.uk/data-access-training/data-access/>.
+To access genetic data combined with survey data, please see <https://cls.ucl.ac.uk/data-access-training/data-access/>. (i.e., complete the application form which is then reviewed approximately monthly in data access committee meetings).

 ## Updates:
 - Forthcoming: QC'd data in each cohort and polygenic scores (see link below)